 Secondly, Obama really brings nothing new or helpful to the fight against AIDS as his solution revolves around sex education programs rather than promoting abstinence before marriage.
 AIDS, as far as the big picture goes, is a moral issue because it is mainly spread through sexual promiscuity.

-Third, all this focus on AIDS, global warming, and opposing the war in Iraq is becoming disturbing - not because those issues don't matter but because of the silence on the abortion issue.
+Third, all this focus on AIDS, global warming, opposing the war in Iraq is becoming disturbing - not because those issues don't matter but because of the silence on the abortion issue.
 All these "progressive Christian Leaders" rallying around Barak Obama and talking about taking the "holistic approach" is just one big fat disgraceful joke.
-If you were to add the total number of deaths from AIDS, the war in Iraq, and "the melting icecaps" (give or take a few penguins) it does not even come to one twentieth of the 46 MILLION estimated abortions each year (abortionno.org).
+If you were to add the total number of deaths from AIDS, the war in Iraq, and "the melting icecaps" it does not even come to one twentieth of the 46 MILLION estimated abortions each year (abortionno.org).
 Abortion is an outrage that dwarfs these other issues.
-If these people cared about abortion they would be making plenty of noise about it because they have no problem making a song and dance about our "carbon footprint".
-AND they would NEVER endorse Obama's pro death policies.
+If these people cared about abortion they would be making plenty of noise about it because they have no problem making a song and dance about our "carbon footprint" and they would never endorse Obama's pro death policies.

 Genuinely concerned Christians wrote to Rick Warren pleading with him not to invite Barack Obama to his AIDS summit because of his pro abortion stance.
 Here is a copy of the letter: